By Terry Trucco

-At a glance: I can’t vouch that SoHo style, the chicly casual millennial look defined by sophisticated colors, mid-century modern inflections and shaded floor lamps, originated here.
-But SIXTY SoHo (née 60 Thompson), one of the lucky few hotels with cool built into its DNA, helped perpetuate the look, thanks to a sleek, startling-for-2001 interior by designer Thomas O’Brien, whose Aero Designs shop, located nearby for years, has moved to the New York Design Center, uprooted by SoHo’s soaring rents).
+At a glance: I can’t vouch that SoHo style, the chicly casual millennial look defined by sophisticated colors, mid-century modern inflections and big-shaded floor lamps, originated here.
+But SIXTY SoHo (née 60 Thompson), one of the lucky few hotels with cool built into its DNA, helped perpetuate the look, thanks to a sleek, startling-for-2001 interior by designer Thomas O’Brien (his Aero Designs shop, located nearby for years, moved in 2017 to the New York Design Center, uprooted by SoHo’s soaring rents).